 A ministry begun by First Christian, this mission to feed the hungry has grown to encompass multiple churches.
-During COVID-19, the Soup Kitchen at FCC provides to-go meals from 11 am – 12:30 pm on Monday and Fridays.
+The Soup Kitchen at FCC provides to-go meals from 11 am – 12:00 pm on Monday and Fridays.
 Food is also provided to Block Love, the Urban Ministry tent city, the Charlotte-Mecklenburg School System and other partners.
-More info at www.dilworthsoupkitchen.org
+More info at www.dilworthsoupkitchen.org (Ongoing)

 First Christian is continuously working to support our Montagnard members’ successful integration into the mainstream US.
 This support has included informal tutoring for school-age children, Bible Study in remedial English, support for Habitat Homes built for and by members, and assistance with forms and red-tape for our families struggling with both the English language and our societal systems like the educational system necessary for survival here in the USA.